Charlotte Arts

 PHONE: 704-332-5535

-DESCRIPTION: Opened in 1955 , the Ovens has hosted more than 7,000 events, from Billy Graham Crusade to Bruce Springsteen to Ne-Yo.
-Renovated and able to seat 2,460 patrons, the venue hosts Broadway shows, symphony concerts, opera, dance recitals and national speakers.
+DESCRIPTION: Opened in 1955 and formerly called Ovens Auditorium, it has hosted more than 7,000 events, from Billy Graham Crusade to Steve Wonder to Bruce Springsteen to Ne-Yo.
+Renovated and able to seat 11,000 patrons, the venue hosts Broadway shows, symphony concerts, opera, dance recitals, and national speakers.

 PHONE: 704-372-3600